OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-token-bridge.md

 ### Prerequisites

-In this section, we will deploy the token bridges on both the parent and child chains, so before we introduce how to deploy, you need to run your sequencer node first.
-You can follow the step 1 to step 2 in [orbit-setup-script](https://github.com/OffchainLabs/orbit-setup-script) by using the node config file (You don't need `orbitSetupScriptConfig.json` file here) to start the related docker conatiners.
-You can check if your node is running by `docker-compose logs -f nitro`.
+ - A running **sequencer node**.
+See steps 1-2 in the [orbit-setup-script](https://github.com/OffchainLabs/orbit-setup-script) to start the related Docker containers (note that you don't need the `orbitSetupScriptConfig.json` file here).
+Use `docker-compose logs -f nitro` to verify that your node is running.

 ### Token Bridge Deployment Steps